CertAIn vs Ashby

 Migration path

 Keep Ashby.
-CertAIn plugs into your ATS of record (Greenhouse is the first native integration; Ashby is on the roadmap behind it) via webhook-style flow — candidate and JD data flow into CertAIn for evaluation, reasoning paragraphs flow back as notes on the candidate record.
-Until the native Ashby integration lands, CSV import/export works day one and most teams start there.
+CertAIn plugs into your ATS of record via webhook-style flow — candidate and JD data flow into CertAIn for evaluation, reasoning paragraphs flow back as notes on the candidate record.
+The Greenhouse integration is live now; Ashby is on the roadmap behind it.
+Until the native Ashby integration lands, CSV import/export works day one for Ashby teams and most start there.

 When the fit is sharp